COVID-19 Testing and Contact Tracing within County Jails in Michigan

 Additionally, standardizing practices among staff to minimize unnecessary contact (i.e., contact between quarantine unit staff and non-quarantined unit staff) is crucial to help minimize spread and to inform staff testing decisions based on access and proximity to detainees.
 Another strategy is to implement broader facility-wide testing following any COVID-19 positive case in the facility.

 Jail facilities need to have a quarantine plan in place for staff members that includes the risk reduction protocols highlighted by the State of Michigan (SOM) and the CDC (See Appendix A for more information).
 Any jail staff member (symptomatic or asymptomatic) who learns that they have been in close contact with anyone who has tested positive for the virus that causes COVID-19 should receive a diagnostic test.
-At minimum, it is recommended that the staff person be required to home quarantine for ten days, and until either no symptoms have developed or symptoms have improved with at least 24-hours post fever.
+At minimum, it is recommended that the staff person, even if vaccinated, be required to home quarantine for ten days, and until either no symptoms have developed or symptoms have improved with at least 24-hours post fever.
 It is important to note that the CDC is no longer recommending a negative test result as guidance to determine when an employee can return to work following COVID-19 positive status (additional information can be found here).

 Key Considerations for Testing